martihomssoler/martihomssoler.github.io/content/blog/_index.md

 +++
-title = "RPG Blog"
+title = "Blog"
-description = "Here you can find all kinds of RPG related post of games or sessions I've played.
-For now it's pretty empty, and mainly about OSR-adjacent systems and silly house rules for my own sytem, but in the future I plan on having more diverse topics and some small series." sort_by = "date" template = "section.html" page_template = "page.html"
+description = "Random thoughts and snippets of ideas in no particular order and with to other objective than just existing." sort_by = "date" template = "section.html" page_template = "page.html"